HibikeQuantum/Bear-Auto-Publisher/README.md

 # Bear-Auto-Publisher
-Markdown export from Bear SQLite database and publishing at GitHub repository

-[한국어 소개 블로그](https://hibikequantum.github.io/devlog/SideProject-1)
+Markdown export from Bear SQLite database and publishing at GitHub repository [한국어 소개 블로그](https://hibikequantum.github.io/devlog/SideProject-1)

-## Component
-***bear_export.py***
-Version 1.01 (Release.
-2022-09-01)
-Python script for export and change markdown format for GitHub markdown.

-***document_analyzer.py***
-Version 1.01 (Release.
-2022-09-01)
-Python script for analyzing string data and visualizing document's changing information.

-***AutoPublish.sh***
-Version 1.01 (Release.
-2022-09-01)
-Bash Script.
-Its endpoint of 'bear_export.py' and 'document_analyzer.py' can read configuration and data from 'config' directory.
-And execute the python script after then command commit at your .git workspace and push GitHub upstream automatically.

-There is no need to worry about the BEAR document.
-This app only read data from bear SQLite and various change works occurred at exported files.
-You can still use the Bare app as it is.
-This program cannot synchronize once extracted data to the BEAR app.
-Don't worry!

 ## recommend environment for running
 - MacOS